grandemayta/reactjs-scaffolding/README.md

-# reactjs-boilerplate
+# ReactJS Scaffolding

-ReactJS Boilerplate with Babel, Eslint, Yarn and Webpack
+All that you need to work with ReactJS without reinvent the wheel.